The 3-Pronged Framework for Measuring (and Adapting to) Change in Retail

 In today’s retail environment, the pace of change is higher than ever—and the dimensions of change that impact retail businesses are far-reaching.
 For example, climate change has impacted seasonal weather patterns, so apparel companies might notice their customers buying different types of clothing in different geographies during different times of the year.
 There’s greater variance in COVID-related restrictions in different states and cities around the world, so many brands with multiple brick-and-mortar sites are opening up in different locations at different times.

-The world has far from stabilised, and these changes will continue into the foreseeable future.
+The world has far from stabilized, and these changes will continue into the foreseeable future.
 Businesses with the greatest agility and speed-to-action are the ones in the best position to expertly navigate risks or opportunities that arise following these disruptions.

 A Customer Data Platform partner like Lexer can help you solve your data challenges so you can reorient your business around its greatest asset: the customer.
 Customer-centric businesses with predictive analytics capabilities are more resilient in times of crisis, better positioned to preserve and strengthen customer relationships, and ultimately more profitable.